1000 Corporate Blvd.

 What You Should Know

 The IPAB may not make recommendations that would cause a "rationing" care, restrict benefits, change eligibility criteria, or increase revenues, beneficiary premiums or cost-sharing, the board will be left with few options apart from making cuts to providers.
 The impact this will have on beneficiaries will be reduced access to highly specialized care and innovative therapies that improve beneficiary health and quality of life.
-Funding for the IPAB has already been appropriated, and reports and recommendations will be forthcoming.
 By law, the IPAB may not include individuals directly involved in the provision or management of the delivery of Medicare items and services, or engage in any other business, vocation, or employment.
 This means that the IPAB's composition prevents the appointment of practicing physicians with the clinical expertise to care for Medicare beneficiaries.

 What the AUA is Doing